30 Things to Do in Pacific Beach San Diego

 Technically, the Baked Bear isn’t beachside, but if you walk the short block up Garnet from Crystal Pier and turn left on Mission Boulevard, it’s a few doors down on your left.

 This made-to-order ice cream sandwich shop is well worth the slight detour from the beach.
-My daughter and her friends always make a stop here before going home from the beach.
+My daughter and her friends always stop here before heading home from the beach.

 Build your own ice cream sandwich from a Brownie Sandwich with Mint Chip Ice Cream to a Funfetti Cookie Sandwich with Cookies and Cream.
 They also sell ice cream by the pint and cookies by the dozen.
 (We also like sandwiches from Board and Brew next door.)